Milk glass

 Milk glass is an opaque or translucent, milk white or colored glass that can be blown or pressed into a wide variety of shapes.
 First made in Venice in the 16th century, colors include blue, pink, yellow, brown, black, and white.

 Principle

-Milk glass contains dispersion of particles with refractive index significantly different from the glass matrix, which scatter light by the Tyndall scattering mechanism.
-The size distribution and density of the particles control the overall effect, which may range from mild opalization to opaque white.
-Some glasses are somewhat more blue from the side, and somewhat red-orange in pass-through light.
+Milk glass contains dispersion particles with a refractive index significantly different from the glass matrix which scatters light by the Tyndall scattering effect.
+The size, distribution, and density of the particles controls the overall effect; which may range from mild opalization to opaque white.
+Some glasses are somewhat more blue from the side and somewhat red-orange in pass-through light.

-The particles are produced via addition of opacifiers to the melt.
-Some opacifiers can be insoluble and only dispersed in the melt.
-Others are added as precursors and react in the melt, or dissolve in the molten glass and then precipitate as crystals on cooling; this is similar to color production in striking glasses, but the particles are much bigger.
+The particles are produced by the addition of opacifiers to the molten glass.
+Some opacifiers can be insoluble and are only dispersed in the melt.
+Others are added as precursors and react in the melt or dissolve in the molten glass and then precipitate as crystals upon cooling.
+This is similar to color production in striking glasses though the particles are much bigger.